 Fall Semester

-Students wishing to take an Advanced Topic course must submit a completed questionnaire and a graded writing sample to the relevant instructor.
-Interviews might be required, also.
+Students wishing to take an Advanced Topics course must submit a completed questionnaire and a graded writing sample to the relevant instructor.
+Interviews may also be required.

 Prerequisites: Honor roll status and permission of instructor